Asmod4n/mruby-argon2/README.md

 Argon2.hash has the following optional arguments:

-salt: String # The salt to use, at least 8 characters, (default = 16 random bytes)
+salt: String # The salt to use, at least 8 characters, if you don't know what this is it's better left to the default value (default = 16 random bytes)

 The `secret` parameter, which is used for [keyed hashing]( https://en.wikipedia.org/wiki/Hash-based_message_authentication_code).